ga4gh/data-security/AAI/AAIConnectProfile.md

-For these situations, AAI is a standard mechanism for data holders to obtain and validate authorizations from data controllers, by specifying the interactions between Visa Issuers, Brokers, and Clearinghouses.
+For these situations, AAI is a standard mechanism for data holders to obtain and validate authorizations from data controllers, by specifying the interactions between Visa Issuers, Brokers, and Passport Clearinghouses.

 The AAI standard enables data holders' and data controllers' systems to recognize and accept identities from multiple Brokers --- allowing for an even more federated